How can I check if anyone is stealing my website content?

 A fantastic and easy to use method of searching for other pages that have copied the images on your site and are using them on yours.

 In addition to the above recommendations you can also use Google or other popular search engines as a way to find content that has been plagiarized.
 For example, if you have a popular section on your site copying a few lines into a Google search can pull up results of users with the same content.

 This example content is unique to the site, it's original, and it's mine.

-Copying and pasting the above line of text into Google, surrounded by quotes will cause Google to perform an exact match on that string and display any matches if found.
+Copying and pasting the above line of text into Google, surrounded by quotes causes Google to perform an exact match on that string and display any matches if found.
 For example, you would be searching for: "This example content is unique to the site, it's original, and it's mine."

 - How can I Copyright or otherwise protect my images online?